Abdullahi0842/indigenous-nlp-benchmark/submissions/group_07_gbagyi/group_report.md

 ## 2. Objectives

-1. Collect authentic Gbagyi documents with clearly documented provenance.
+1. gather authentic Gbagyi documents with clearly documented provenance.
 2. Implement Unicode-safe cleaning and a custom tokenizer aligned with the unseen-test format.
 3. Curate at least 30 attested Gbagyi function words without inventing glosses.
 4. Estimate the Zipf exponent from the real corpus.